orgitcog/neural-nestor-gauge-logic/docs/CI_CD.md

 1. **GitHub Actions CI** - Automated testing on every push
 2. **Shuttle Deployment** - Deploy the static site to Shuttle.dev

-**Key Principle:** CI runs tests automatically, but deployment is manual and controlled by you.
+**Key Principle:** CI runs tests automatically on every push.
+Deployment can be automatic via GitHub Actions (recommended) or manual via CLI - you control which approach to use.

 ---